 Up to 2 1/2 years in prison

-- Maximum of 12 month license suspension
+Maximum of 12 month license suspension

-- If a child under the age of 14 is present at the time of the arrest you may also be charged for child endangerment
+If a child under the age of 14 is present at the time of the arrest you may also be charged for child endangerment

 Repeat MASS DUI Offenses

 Facing charges for violations of MASS DUI laws can be a scary feat and should be taken seriously.
-Facing DUI offenses as a repeat offender is even sterner.
+When facing DUI offenses as a repeat offender is even sterner.
 As the occurrences of DUI charges compound, the penalties become much more severe.
-For example an individual facing a DUI accusation for the second time around can be ordered to pay up to $10000.00 in fines and may have a two year license suspension.
+For example an individual facing a DUI accusation for the second time around can be ordered to pay up to $10,000.00 in fines and may have a two year license suspension.
 As a repeat offender you are more likely to be sentenced with longer periods of jail time, license suspensions and higher amounts of personal fines.

-Contact the DUI guy for the expertise and attention your case deserves.
+Contact us at our Fall River office today for the expertise and attention your case deserves.
 We have experience in defending his clients from accusations of violations of Massachusetts DUI laws. | Call 774-206-9222 to schedule a free consultation regarding your DUI matters and get the legal representation you need to fight on your behalf.